m-bock/fields-and-cases/README.md

 - The language type (`Rust` or `TypeScript` in this case)

 This works like the well known `Show` typeclass.
+With the difference that we don't show values but types.

 #### Primitive types